begati/fedora-nvidia-optimus-config/README.md

 # fedora-nvidia-optimus-config
-Script for installing proprietary Nvidia drivers on Fedora and set Nvidia GPU as default output.
+Script for laptops with Hybrid GPU (Intel + Nvidia), providing proprietary Nvidia drivers on Fedora and set Nvidia GPU as default display output.

 Just run it on your terminal: